AGENTS

 2. `dev` for iterative coding and reload cycles.

-3. `build` for release artifacts.
+3. `build` for production artifacts.

 4. `preview` or `start` for production-like validation.